Animal Foster Carer

 Nanette has fostered many dogs for us including a Lurcher with three legs.

 She said: “My husband and I lost one of our dogs a little while ago and as we are pensioners we didn’t want to commit to another dog long term.
 So it was great when I discovered the opportunity of becoming a fosterer for Wood Green.

 “Five dogs later and I haven’t looked back.
-I have fostered the biggest Greyhound I have ever seen to the tiniest Jack Russell, which I still have now.
+I have fostered the biggest Greyhound I have ever seen to the tiniest Jack Russell.

 “I was worried at first that I would get too attached and to some extent I do, but the satisfaction of giving a dog love, comfort and stability outweighs anything else.